Superpower: Etymology

-According to Lyman Miller, "[t]he basic components of superpower stature may be measured along four axes of power: military, economic, political, and cultural (or what political scientist Joseph Nye has termed 'soft power')".

-In the opinion of Kim Richard Nossal of Queen's University in Canada, "generally, this term was used to signify a political community that occupied a continental-sized landmass; had a sizable population (relative at least to other major powers); a superordinate economic capacity, including ample indigenous supplies of food and natural resources; enjoyed a high degree of non-dependence on international intercourse; and, most importantly, had a well-developed nuclear capacity (eventually, normally defined as second strike capability)".

-In the opinion of Professor Paul Dukes, "a superpower must be able to conduct a global strategy, including the possibility of destroying the world; to command vast economic potential and influence; and to present a universal ideology", although "many modifications may be made to this basic definition".
-According to Professor June Teufel Dreyer, "[a] superpower must be able to project its power, soft and hard, globally".
-In his book Superpower: Three Choices for America's Role in the World, Dr. Ian Bremmer, president of the Eurasia Group, argues that a superpower is "a country that can exert enough military, political, and economic power to persuade nations in every region of the world to take important actions they would not otherwise take".
+Criteria of what counts as a superpower vary.
+However, a common characteristic that is consistent among most definitions of a superpower is a sovereign state or supranational organization that has mastered the seven dimensions of state power, namely geography, population, economy, resources, military, diplomacy, and national identity.
+According to Lyman Miller, the basic components of superpower stature may be measured along four axes of power: military, economic, political, and cultural (referred to as 'soft power' by political scientist Joseph Nye).
+Kim Richard Nossal believes that the term refers to a continental-sized political community with a relatively sizable population, having a superordinate economic capacity, which includes ample domestic food supplies and natural resources.
+It retains autonomy in international affairs, and possesses a well-developed nuclear capacity (notably second strike capability).
+Paul Dukes defines a superpower to be a state capable of conducting a global strategy, including the possibility of destroying the world; commanding vast economic potential and influence; and presenting a universal ideology, although many modifications may be made to this basic definition.
+June Teufel Dreyer similarly requires that a country be able to project its power, soft and hard, globally to qualify as a superpower.
+In his book Superpower: Three Choices for America's Role in the World, Ian Bremmer argues that a superpower is a country that can exert enough military, political, and economic power to persuade nations in every region of the world to take important actions they would not otherwise take.

 Apart from its common denotation of the foremost post-WWII states, the term superpower has colloquially been applied by some authors retrospectively to describe various preeminent ancient great empires or medieval great powers, in works such as Channel 5 (UK)'s documentary Rome: The World's First Superpower or the reference in The New Cambridge Medieval History to "the other superpower, Sasanian Persia".

+The term superpower is also adopted as a rhetorical device for domestic messaging and international branding.
+Sweden, usually associated with middle-power dynamics, self-identifies as a moral superpower for its liberal, welfare-state, social-democratic tradition; in Norway, Jan Egeland used humanitarian superpower rhetoric to solidify domestic support for humanitarian efforts abroad.